IBM/universal-connectors/filter-plugin/logstash-filter-onPremGreenplumdb-guardium/README.md

 ### Before you begin

-* You must have the Log Full Details policy enabled on the collector.
-The detailed steps can be found in step 4 on [this page](https://www.ibm.com/docs/en/guardium/11.4?topic=dpi-installing-testing-filter-input-plug-in-staging-guardium-system).
+*  You must have the log full details policy enabled on the collector.
+The detailed steps can be found in step 4 under the section about Installing and testing the filter or input plug-in on a staging Guardium system on [this page](https://github.com/IBM/universal-connectors/blob/main/docs/developing_plugins_gdp.md).
 * You must have permission for the S-Tap Management role.The admin user includes this role by default.
 * Download the [guardium_logstash-offline-plugin-greenplumdb.zip plug-in](GreenplumdbOverFilebeatPackage/guardium_logstash-offline-plugin-greenplumdb.zip) file.